Melissa McCarthy: 2011–2017: Sitcom and film stardom

 In 2010, McCarthy was cast in a leading role on the CBS sitcom Mike & Molly.
 Television critic Lucy Mangan from the Guardian commended McCarthy and her co-star Billy Gardell on some “unfeasibly delicate and charming work”, while decrying the show itself for hanging every one of its gags on the subject of their weight.
 In 2011, McCarthy had a breakout performance in the comedy film Bridesmaids alongside Kristen Wiig, Maya Rudolph, Rose Byrne, Wendi McLendon-Covey and Ellie Kemper.
 She received wide critical acclaim and press coverage for her performance.
 McCarthy received an Academy Award nomination for Best Supporting Actress for her performance.
 She received BAFTA, Critics' Choice and Screen Actors Guild Awards nominations, as well as won Boston Society of Film Critics Award, New York Film Critics Online Award for Best Supporting Actress, Women Film Critics Circle Award for Best Comedic Actress, and MTV Movie Award for Best Comedic Performance.

 One of McCarthy's most memorable scenes in Bridesmaids was improvised, according to director Paul Feig.
 In fall 2011, after achieving fame from Bridesmaids, she received her first Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role on Mike & Molly.

 In June 2011, she hosted the Women in Film Crystal + Lucy Awards.
 She was invited to join the Academy of Motion Picture Arts and Sciences in June 2012 along with 175 others.
-McCarthy hosted Saturday Night Live on October 1, 2011, April 6, 2013, February 1, 2014, February 13, 2016, and May 12, 2017.
+McCarthy hosted Saturday Night Live on October 1, 2011, April 6, 2013, February 1, 2014, February 13, 2016, May 12, 2017 and December 6, 2025.
 She was nominated five times for a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her appearances on the television show from 2011 to 2017, winning in 2017.
 In 2011, McCarthy produced a CBS pilot which starred her husband, Ben Falcone.
 After her Bridesmaids breakout, McCarthy had supporting roles in the comedy films This Is 40 (2012), the spinoff to Judd Apatow's film Knocked Up, and The Hangover Part III (2013).